boknilev/diacritization/README.md

 ```
 The predicted diacritized text will be written to pred.txt.

+### Diacritizing raw text
+To diacritize a raw text, you'll need to prepare it in the format specified under **Data preparation**.
+Then, convert the file to netCDF format using `prepare_data_for_currennt.py`.

+You can use the final trained 3-layer B-LSTM model described in our paper.
+The trained weights are available in the `*-final.jsn` file.

+You will want to make sure the input features (letter vectors) and label indices in the netCDF file you create are identical to those used in the trained model.
+For this, you can provide `letter_vectors.txt` and `label_indices.txt` correspondingly.
+Consult the options in `python prepare_data_for_currennt -h` for passing these as arguments.

 ## Citing
 If you use this code in your work, please consider citing our paper:
 "Arabic Diacritization with Recurrent Neural Networks", Yonatan Belinkov and James Glass, EMNLP 2015.